peterjliu/parseclient/Readme.md

-Go client for parse.com REST API.
+Golang client for parse.com REST API.

 Only object manipulation methods are supported at this point.